 ]

+richMessage property

+If a result object contains a message property (§3.17.5), it MAY also contain a property named richMessage whose value is a string containing a rich text message (§3.10.3) that describes the result.

+All the guidance on the type of information the message property should contain applies equally to the richMessage property.

-formattedRuleMessage property
+templatedMessage property

-A result object either SHALL or MAY contain a property named formattedRuleMessage whose value is a formattedMessage object (§3.28) that can be used to construct a formatted message that describes the result.
-If the message property (§3.17.53.17.5) is absent, the formattedRuleMessage property SHALL be present; otherwise the formattedRuleMessage property MAY be present.
+A result object either SHALL or MAY contain a property named templatedMessage whose value is a templatedMessage object (§3.28) that can be used to construct a message that describes the result.
+If the message property (§3.17.5) is absent, the templatedMessage property SHALL be present; otherwise the templatedMessage property MAY be present.

-If both the message property and the formattedRuleMessage property are present, the string that results from constructing a message from the formattedRuleMessage property SHALL be identical to the value of the message property. locations property
+If both the message property and the templatedMessage property are present, the string that results from constructing a message by combining the templatedMessage property with the corresponding value in the rule.messageTemplates property (§3.27.9) SHALL be identical to the value of the message property.
+Similarly, if both the richMessage property (§3.17.6), and the templatedMessage property are present, the string that results from constructing a message by combining the templatedMessage property with the corresponding value in the rule.richMessageTemplates property (§3.27.10) SHALL be identical to the value of the richMessage property. locations property

 A result object SHOULD contain a property named locations whose value is an array of one or more unique (§3.9) location objects (§3.18), each of which specifies a location where the result occurred.